 Works closely with Jane and is a jet.
 She helps makes sure we use our systems to support our work and has bought us into the 21st century, technologically speaking.
-She brings Bee the rescue dog to work with her and Jane thinks this is all anyone needs to know about her.
+She brings Bee the rescue dog to work with her.

 Supports the team with data entry, and does loads of things to help out.